January 21 – February 2, 2019

 Please note that Isla Incahuasi may not be accessible due to water increase on the flats so the itinerary may alter on the day.
 We may also visit the pyramids for sunset rather than in the morning.

 Highlights: Salt Flats, Laguna Canapa, Laguna Hedionda, Flamengo, Viscachitas

 Again we make the most of our morning and drive early to the Chiguana Salt Flats at the altitude of 3,700 m, close to the borders of Chile.
-The old trains and tracks in the area make brilliant photographic subjects.
-Along the way we also see the endangered and rare species of vicunas, although now considered to be growing in numbers.
-The vicunas are one of the two wild camelids living in the Andes, the other being guanaco.
+The old trains and tracks in the area make brilliant photographic subjects and we may here again spot the wild and precious vicunas.
 We enjoy a short rest and lunch on the Laguna Canapa lake before we continue to lake Laguna Hedionda to catch photos of the migratory pink and white flamingos and the lagoon itself.

 Highlights: Arbol De Pierdra, Laguna Colorada, Flamengo, Lama